Congratulations - You’re a chemistry or biochemistry student at the U of L! Now what?

 You need to decide what courses to take and make sure they are offered when you need to take them.
 You may find you need some help with this process and we are here to answer your questions and provide support as you complete your degree.

-The Department of Chemistry & Biochemistry is located in the Science & Academic Building and the Department office is SA8464, so please stop by.
+The Department of Chemistry & Biochemistry is located in the Science Commons and the Department office is SA8464, so please stop by.

 Another valuable resourse is our Program Planning Guides, guidelines for determining what courses you need to take and when.
 Please download them and start working with them today.
 For additional advice visit our department office at SA8464 or A&S Advising in Markin Hall, M2102.

 Some courses can be taken out of sequence, many cannot.
 For advice visit our department office at SA8464 or A&S Advising in M2102.